 Information about Alexandria Fine Arts Museum, tours, Booking

-Alexandria Fine Arts Museum is one of the most important cultural and artistic marks prominent in Alexandria.
-The construction of Alexandria Fine Arts Museum aimed to be a museum of Alexandria.
-It started in 1954.
+Alexandria Fine Arts Museum is one of the most important cultural and artistic marks prominent in Egypt.
+In fact, Alexandria Fine Arts Museum construction started in 1954.
 The Museum built on land donated by the municipality of Alexandria Baron “De Menasha”.
 De Menash was one trader from wealthy foreigners who lived in Alexandria city.
 In fact, the Museum is inside the Fine Arts library building.
 It includes many of the galleries of art and a cultural library.
 Alexandria Fine Arts Library dates back to 1892.
 It was attached to Graeco Roman Museum.

 In 1940 demolished the villa after the library came under bomb during World War II.
 Moreover, in 1948 it rebuilt and amended the design to be a library.
 In 1998 it transferred to the Fine Arts Ministry of culture sector.
 The library cultural center has allocated for the establishment of concerts and cultural seminars.
 It also allocated for the establishment of Alexandria Biennale for Mediterranean countries.
 Since 1955 , the museum contains some 1381 works of art in the field of photography.
 It has also graphics, drawing and sculpture for senior artists.
 The permanent collection of the museum includes sculpture, architecture and photography by contemporary Egyptian.
 It has also foreign artists.